naturalis/nba-docs/NBA Service descriptions.rst

  .. _document: https://github.com/naturalis/nba-docs/blob/master/Searchable%20fields%20per%20NBA%20service

- *general meta parameters in a url*
+ *general meta parameters in an url*
   For both types of searches optional extra request parameters – so called meta parameters - can be added to the request.
 These meta-parameters instruct the NBA on how to execute a query.

   Paging parameters